 Find out more at Teaching Assistant Job Description

-What are the most important qualities needed to be an effective teaching assistant?
+What are the most important qualities of an effective teaching assistant?

 Your interview answer can include the following competencies: energy, enthusiasm, patience, creativity, communication skills, adaptability and the ability to work as part of a team.

 Why have you chosen to be a teaching assistant?

 People want to become teaching assistants for a number of reasons.
 However the primary motivation usually involves the following: